 Assess and plan: They assess a patient’s abilities and difficulties through interviews, tests, and home visits to understand their daily challenges.
 They then create personalized intervention plans.

 Improve daily skills: They work on “activities of daily living” (ADLs) like showering, getting dressed, and preparing food.
-They also help with other productive activities like work, volunteering, and hobbies.
+They also support other productive activities, such as work, volunteering, and hobbies.

 Use adaptive strategies and tools: